mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 The others -- who are supposedly not playing this game -- are in fact just playing *like* that; even if they themselves aren't aware of it!
 Appearing weak can also lead to strength.
 Demanding equality can also mean that we want to be the ones to redistribute power.
 Being completely honest can also be just part of a strong persuasion strategy.
 Appearing naïve can hide an ulterior motive.

-So if all this is inevitable, let's learn the rules and grab the power, lest we leave it for someone else wouldn't use it "properly", right?
+So if all this is inevitable, let's learn the rules and grab the power, lest we leave it for someone else who wouldn't use it "properly", right?

-Prerequisites, which all further laws depend on, and which all should be developed over time:
+Prerequisite skills, which all further laws depend on, and which all should be developed over time:

-- control of emotions &#8658; to think clearly
+- Control of emotions &#8658; to think clearly,
-- looking ahead &#8658; preparing for potential trouble instead of daydreaming
+- Looking ahead &#8658; preparing for potential trouble instead of daydreaming,
-- looking back &#8658; self-development through personal or external experiences instead of regret or nostalgia
+- Looking back &#8658; self-development through personal or external experiences instead of regret or nostalgia,
-- disguise and deception &#8658; to be able to perceive cheating as an artform
+- Disguise and deception &#8658; to be able to perceive cheating as an artform,
-- patience &#8658; to be the shield next to the "sword" of deception
+- Patience &#8658; to be the shield next to the "sword" of deception,
-- a playful attitude &#8658; to realize that intentions and value judgments don't matter, only circumstances
+- A playful attitude &#8658; to realize that intentions and value judgments don't matter, only circumstances,
-- time and energy management &#8658; to always know the cost, and whether it is worth it
+- Time and energy management &#8658; to always know the cost, and whether it is worth it,
-- people skills &#8658; to be able to manipulate
+- People skills &#8658; to be able to manipulate,
-- indirection &#8658; to never take a straight path to our goal!
+- Indirection &#8658; to never take a straight path to our goal!

 And with all this in mind, let's take a look at the Greene's 48 laws: